 Have a Picnic in the Park

 Belfast is full of beautiful green spaces and now is the perfect time to discover them.
 Pack a picnic and head to Sir Thomas and Lady Dixon Park in south Belfast where can stroll through the famous rose garden and spread a picnic blanket somewhere among the 128 acres of parkland.
 Or go to Botanic Gardens in the heart of the of Queen’s Quarter.
-Pick up takeaway food from HappyDog Hot Dogs, Sakura or BaoBun on Botanic Avenue and enjoy it in the pristine gardens overlooked by a Victorian palm house.
+Pick up takeaway food from Sakura or BaoBun on Botanic Avenue and enjoy it in the pristine gardens overlooked by a Victorian palm house.
 The perfect escape for a sunny afternoon!

 Go on a Shopping Trip

 Online shopping just isn’t the same as leisurely browsing in-store, and now that retail in Belfast city centre has reopened, you can finally get your shopping fix off-line again!
-You’ll notice new measures in place, including limited numbers in stores and new navigation markers in Victoria Square and CastleCourt shopping centres to make sure everyone stays safe.
+You’ll notice certain measures in place, including limited numbers in stores and new navigation markers in Victoria Square and CastleCourt shopping centres to make sure everyone stays safe.
 There might be some queues outside, but take your time and make the most of it.
-Pick up a coffee from Clements or Starbucks and spend a day rediscovering the designer stores, high street brands and independent shops that make Belfast’s shopping precinct one of the best in the UK.
+Pick up a coffee from Starbucks and spend a day rediscovering the designer stores, high street brands and independent shops that make Belfast’s shopping precinct one of the best in the UK.
 And if you feel like you need a breather, visit the sensory room at Learning Space, which is designed as a quiet place of adults and children while shopping in the city centre.